samsadtler/samsadtler.github.io/_posts/spiritus.markdown

 </div>
 <h2>Augmented Reality Narrative Story Game which interacts with the environment round the players</h2>
 <p>
 	My contributions involve integrating Bluetooth communication between the Android tablet, Unity and the Arduino driven receiver which controls the in room lights.
-As well as the development .
+As well as the development.

 	<h3>Abstract:</h3>
 	Spiritus Chronomatix is an exploration using next-gen AR technologies to enable interesting story authoring and story experiences, blurring the lines between physical and virtual worlds and exploring a combination of both screen-based and gestural interactions.